 Do you know someone who could be a functional addict?
 Here’s what you should be on the lookout for:

 Denial: Many functioning addicts are not convinced they have a problem.
 “I work so hard I deserve to have some fun.”
 “I drink to unwind after a hard day’s work.”
-The denials can sound quite reasonable, but in truth, no job, however stressful, should require habitual drug or alcohol use.
+The denials can sound quite reasonable, but in truth, no job, however stressful, should require habitual alcohol or drug use.

 Isolation: Functional addicts become more and more consumed by their addiction as time goes on.
 They put relationships, work, family, and community on the back burner.
 As the addiction progresses, addicts are only interested in one thing – getting their next hit.